jakelevi1996/notes/topics/gnu_gimp/README.md

   - Set "Fill Type" to "FG colour fill"
   - Set "Affected Area" to "Fill whole selection"
   - Set "Bucket Fill" to "Darken only" (light background) or "Lighten only" (dark background)
-- Set shortcut for "Stroke":
+- Set shortcut for "Stroke Selection":
   - Click "Edit", "Keyboard Shortcuts"
   - Search for "Stroke Selection"
   - Click the "Shortcut" field next to "Stroke Selection"